 Section 5.
-The Chair of the section may, and upon the request of any member of the Council shall, submit or cause to be submitted, in writing, to each of the members of the Council, any proposition upon which the Council may be authorized to act, and the members of the Council may vote regarding that proposition by communicating their vote, in writing over their respective signatures, to the Secretary.
-The Secretary shall record the vote of each member of the Council, and keep on file the written and signed votes.
+The Chair of the section may, and upon the request of any member of the Council shall, submit or cause to be submitted, in writing, to each of the members of the Council, any proposition upon which the Council may be authorized to act, and the members of the Council may vote regarding that proposition by communicating their vote, in writing to the Secretary.
+The Secretary shall record the vote of each member of the Council and keep on file the written votes.
 A vote conducted under this section of these bylaws constitutes the vote of the Council the same as if the vote was conducted under Article VI, Section 4 of these bylaws.

 Section 6.
-Seven (7) memberss of the Council shall constitute a quorum at a meeting of the Council.
-All binding action of hte Council shall be by vote of the majority of those members present at a meeting at which a quorum is present.
+Seven (7) members of the Council shall constitute a quorum at a meeting of the Council.
+All binding action of the Council shall be by vote of the majority of those members present at a meeting at which a quorum is present.

 Section 2.
 Special meetings of the section may be called by the Chair upon approval of the Council, at a time and place the Council determines.

 Section 3.
-The members of the section present at any meeting constitute a quorum for the transaction of business.
+So long as at least seven (7) members of the Council are present, the members of the section present at any meeting constitute a quorum for the transaction of business.

 Section 4.
 A binding action of the section requires a majority vote of the members present.

 Section 5.
-Any recommendation or declaration of the section regarding existing or proposed legislation, or regarding proposed governmental regulations or administration, in order to constitute the action of the section, must first be approved by two-thirds of the members of the Council and then must be approved by a majority of the members of the section; provided that the action must also be submitted for approval to the Board of Directors of the State Bar of Texas.
+Any recommendation or declaration of the section regarding existing or proposed legislation, or regarding proposed governmental regulations or administration, in order to constitute the action of the section, must first be approved by two-thirds of the members of the Council provided that the action must also be submitted for approval to the Board of Directors of the State Bar of Texas.